ttianyuren/Loco-manipulation/README.md

 ## Keyboard Control

 Keyboard-based control of the end effector is currently implemented using the [keyboard module](https://github.com/kevinzakka/mink/tree/main/mink/contrib/keyboard_teleop) from Mink.
 The key mappings can be found in the corresponding [KEYBOARD.md](https://github.com/kevinzakka/mink/blob/main/mink/contrib/keyboard_teleop/KEYBOARD.md) file.

+## Robot Model

+The MuJoCo model for the dual-arm Tiago robot is taken from the [mujoco_menagerie](https://github.com/google-deepmind/mujoco_menagerie/tree/main/pal_tiago_dual) repository.